Fifty-Plus Fun Activities To Do On Bonaire

 Photo courtesy of

-13. FIND the best homemade ice cream in the Caribbean at Gio's Gelateria on Kaya Grandi in Kralendijk.
-Also enjoy ice cream at Colombo's at Harbourside Mall or Lily's when in town or at Lover's Ice Cream at the Sand Dollar Mall.
+14. FIND the best homemade ice cream in the Caribbean at Gio's Gelateria on Kaya Grandi in Kralendijk.
+Also enjoy ice cream at or Gio's on Kaya Grandi when in town or at Lover's Ice Cream at the Sand Dollar Mall.

 A turn in the road